-Identification - Over 50,000 chemicals are listed in the Data Commons, searchable by over 150,000 CASRNs and synonyms utilizing the NIH PubChem database.
+Identification - Over 85,000 substances are listed in the Data Commons, searchable by over 150,000 CASRNs and synonyms utilizing the NIH PubChem database.

 The Additional Resources tab for each chemical in the Data Commons provides direct links to that chemical in other databases providing further important information: